Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

 {\cellcolor{lightgray}}

 For \textsc{Dingo-IS}, with $10^5$ proposal samples per event, the total time for inference using one NVIDIA A100 GPU and 64 CPU cores is typically less than 1~hour for IMRPhenomXPHM and $\approx 10$~hours for SEOBNRv4PHM.
 In both cases, the computation time is dominated by waveform simulations, which could be further reduced using more CPUs.
-The rest of the time is taken up to generate the initial \textsc{Dingo} proposal samples.\footnote{It takes longer to generate the proposal than to produce low-latency \textsc{Dingo} samples ($\approx 20~\text{s}$) for several technical reasons (the use of the group-equivariant NPE (GNPE)~\cite{Dax:2021tsq,Dax:2021myb} algorithm that breaks access to the density, and a synthetic phase reconstruction).
+The rest of the time is taken up to generate the initial \textsc{Dingo} proposal samples.\footnote{It takes longer to generate the proposal than to produce low-latency \textsc{Dingo} samples ($\approx 20~\text{s}$) because of the group-equivariant NPE (GNPE) algorithm~\cite{Dax:2021tsq,Dax:2021myb} (which breaks access to the density) and the synthetic phase recovery.
 See Supplemental Material for details.}

 We first validate \textsc{Dingo-IS} against standard inference codes for two real events, GW150914 and GW151012, using IMRPhenomXPHM.
 (For SEOBNRv4PHM it is not feasible to run classical samplers, and one would instead need to use faster methods such as \textsc{RIFT}~\cite{Pankow:2015cra,Lange:2018pyp}.)
 We generate reference posteriors using \textsc{LALInference-MCMC}~\cite{Veitch:2014wba}, and compare one-dimensional marginalized posteriors for each parameter using the Jensen-Shannon divergence (Tab.~\ref{tab:O1_performance}).
-For both events, the initial small deviations\footnote{Deviations are larger than those reported in~\cite{Dax:2021tsq} since we use a more complicated waveform model and a larger prior, while keeping the size of the neural network and training time the same.} of \textsc{Dingo} samples from the reference are made negligible using \textsc{Dingo-IS} (see Fig.~\ref{fig:GW151012-XPHM} for a qualitative demonstration).
+For both events, the initial small deviations of \textsc{Dingo} samples from the reference are made negligible\footnote{ Initial deviations are larger than those reported in~\cite{Dax:2021tsq} since we use a more complicated waveform model and a larger prior, while keeping the size of the neural network and training time the same.
+Any remaining deviations after importance sampling can in principle also be due to sampling inaccuracies of \textsc{LALInference-MCMC}.
+Note that a direct comparison to published LIGO-Virgo-KAGRA results is impeded by different data settings. } using \textsc{Dingo-IS} (see Fig.~\ref{fig:GW151012-XPHM} for a qualitative demonstration).
 We find sample efficiencies of $\epsilon = 28.8\%$ and $\epsilon=12.5\%$ for GW150914 and GW151012, respectively.